muratovm/blog/content/blog/_index.md

 ---
 title: "Blog"
-description: "Latest articles and thoughts"
+description: "All articles and thoughts"
 sitemap:
   changeFreq: daily
 ---